hit counter Double "A" Alpacas

 After research and talking with locals we quickly ruled out the traditional farm animals.
 They were raising Black Angus cattle on our place when we bought it and quickly learned that to make a go of it we'd have to have a couple hundred head.
 The last thing we are looking for is to become some big operation complete with employees and the roads we'd been down before.
 That's exactly the stress we're trying to avoid.
 Plus it's back breaking work, then we discovered Alpacas.

-I would take up the sales and marketing study of these animals, stay in Florida and keep my job for a time.
+I would take up the sales and marketing study of these animals, stay in Florida and keep my job temporarily.
 Allen would move to the ranch with our pets. (we could do a whole page on our pets we call our "kids"...maybe later.)
 The make up of the "crew" has changed somewhat since we've arrived.
-Today we have five dogs; Ajax, Hank, Memphis, Gabe and Jen, three cats; Bob, Muffin, and Danny and a cantankerous 4' iguana named India.
+Today we have our Black Lab, Angus ; 17 chickens, five cats; Bob, Muffin, Danny, Sammy,& Petey and also our cantankerous 4' long 20 year old iguana named India.
 Allen would oversee the task of transforming a cattle ranch into a home suitable for us and the raising of alpacas.

 There is always plenty to do – and plenty of satisfaction to go along with it.